Taijitu: Ming and Qing eras

 By the end of the Ming period, this diagram had become a widespread representation of Chinese cosmology.

 The dots were introduced in the later Ming period (replacing the droplet-shapes used earlier, in the 16th century) and are encountered more frequently in the Qing period.
-The dots represent the seed of yin within yang and the seed of yang within yin; the idea that neither can exist without the other.
+The dots represent the seed of yin within yang and the seed of yang within yin; the idea that neither can exist without the other and are never absolute.

 Lai Zhide's design is similar to the gakyil (dga' 'khyil or "wheel of joy") symbols of Tibetan Buddhism; but while the Tibetan designs have three or four swirls (representing the Three Jewels or the Four Noble Truths, i.e. as a triskele and a tetraskelion design), Lai Zhide's taijitu has two swirls, terminating in a central circle.

 Modern yin-yang symbol

 The Ming-era design of the taijitu of two interlocking spirals was a common yin-yang symbol in the first half of the 20th century.
 The flag of South Korea, originally introduced as the flag of Joseon era Korea in 1882, shows this symbol in red and blue.
 This was a modernisation of the older (early 19th century) form of the Bat Quai Do used as the Joseon royal standard.

+The symbol is referred to as taijitu, simply taiji (or the Supreme Ultimate in English), hetu or "river diagram", "the yin-yang circle", or wuji, as wuji was viewed synonymously with the artistic and philosophical concept of taiji by some Taoists, including Zhou.
+Zhou viewed the dualistic and paradoxical relationship between the concepts of taiji and wuji, which were and are often thought to be opposite concepts, as a cosmic riddle important for the "beginning...and ending" of a life.

+The names of the taijitu are highly subjective and some interpretations of the texts they appear in would only call the principle of taiji those names rather than the symbol.

 Since the 1960s, the He tu symbol, which combines the two interlocking spirals with two dots, has more commonly been used as a yin-yang symbol.